stephengold/Acorus/README.md

 Because action names are displayed in the help node, they should ideally be short and descriptive.
-However, since "SIMPLEAPP_Exit" is part of the JMonkeyEngine legacy, the `buildNode()` utility method that constructs the help node gives it special treatment.
+Since "SIMPLEAPP_Exit" is part of the JMonkeyEngine legacy, the `buildNode()` utility method that constructs the help node gives it special treatment.
-That's why "exit" is displayed in place of the actual action name.
+That's why "exit" is displayed in place of the actual name.

 ### TestHotkeys